Recovering a Set manually after a crash

 Live's file recovery process is usually triggered by an undo file in Live's preferences folder.
-In case that doesn't happen automatically, or you click "No" on the restore document dialog, then the relevant files needed to recover the set are moved in a folder named "Crash" located in Live's preferences folder.
+If that doesn't happen automatically, or if you click "No" on the restore document dialog, then the relevant files needed to recover the set are moved in a folder named "Crash" located in Live's preferences folder.

 Those files/folders are: